Crown-cardinal: History

 The first explicit reference to protectorship pertaining to a nation-state dates to 1425 (the Catholic Encyclopedia says 1424) when Pope Martin V forbade cardinals to "assume the protection of any king, prince or commune ruled by a tyrant or any other secular person whatsoever."
 This prohibition was renewed in 1492 by Pope Alexander VI.
 This prohibition was not renewed by Pope Leo X in the ninth session of the Lateran Council of 1512.

 Some crown-cardinals were cardinal-nephews or members of powerful families; others were selected solely on the recommendation of European monarchs, in many cases with little previous ecclesiastical experience.
 During the reigns of Avignon Pope Clement VI and Pope Urban VI in particular, it was acknowledged that monarchs could select retainers and expect them to be elevated to the College of Cardinals.
 The going rate for the creation of a crown-cardinal was about 2,832 scudi.

 Pope Alexander VII had to elevate crown-cardinals in pectore.
 Pope Urban VI (1378–1389) forbade crown-cardinals from receiving gifts from their respective sovereigns.

 World War I cemented the decline of the institution of the crown cardinal, as many monarchies either became extinct or declined in power.

 Role in conclaves

-In the case of Spain, France, and Austria, from the 16th to 20th centuries, crown-cardinals had the prerogative to exercise the jus exclusivae, that is, to veto a candidate for the papacy deemed "unacceptable" by their patron.
+In the case of Spain, France, and Austria, from the 16th to 20th centuries, crown-cardinals claimed the prerogative to exercise the jus exclusivae, that is, to veto a candidate for the papacy deemed "unacceptable" by their patron.
 Crown-cardinals usually arrived with a list of such candidates but often had to confer with their patrons during conclaves via messengers and attempt, with varying degrees of success, to delay the conclave from proceeding until they received a response.
 For example, Pope Innocent X (elected 1644) and Pope Innocent XIII (elected 1721) survived late-arriving veto instructions from France and Spain respectively.
 Austrian crown-cardinal Carlo Gaetano Gaisruck reached the papal conclave of 1846 too late to exercise the veto against Giovanni Maria Mastai-Ferretti, who had already been elected and taken the name Pius IX.